This FAQ is related to Theory Levels 5 to 8 and History Levels 9 to ARCT, but not Harmony, Harmony/Counterpoint or Analysis.

 Watch this short video on how to access your exam/course/study guide.

-I am a teacher, how do I login to access the online study guides, courses or exams?
+I am a teacher, how do I login to access the online study guides?

 If you are currently an RCM Certified Teacher, you already have access to the courses as an auditor through your RCM portal.
 If you are not, in exchange for free access to these resources, please ensure that you have agreed to be added to the RCM National Music Teacher Directory as follows: